 Internal teams

-Your team needs specific operational details and timeline updates to maintain service levels and properly set customer expectations during the transition period.
-Create detailed documentation for:
+Your team needs operational details to maintain service levels and set accurate customer expectations.
+Document:

 Customers